 The “Phantom” update truly lives up to its name.
 Unlike with the mobile responsive algorithm, SEO experts did not receive any kind of warning about the changes that would take place this May.
 With virtually no time to prepare, rankings for many websites began to drop.
-This time, Google seemed to hold back on specifying exactly what the change entailed and instead just alluded to its focus on “quality control.”
+This time, Google seemed to hold back on specifying precisely what the change entailed and alluded to its focus on “quality control.”

 Who Does “Phantom” Affect?

-Poorly designed websites that look cheap or potentially spam related
+Poorly designed websites that look cheap or potentially spam-related

 Poorly maintained websites that bring about errors or malfunctions